 Abra Wallet is one of the many available cryptocurrency wallets in the country.
-It is headquartered in Silicon Valley and also has an office in Manila.
+It is headquartered in Silicon Valley and also has an office in Metro Manila.
 Its aim is to make cryptocurrency investing simple by using its Abra app that can also act as a wallet and an exchange.

-This article is heavily modified on September 18, 2018 with a minor update on October 2, 2018.
+This article is heavily modified on September 18, 2018 with a minor update on October 2, 2018 and November 27, 2019.

 In the Philippines, Abra wallet users can use bank transfers using their bank account in Union Bank and available Abra tellers nationwide to cash in.

 Table of Contents

 - 2 Abra-Supported Cryptocurrencies: